-Observational data are at variance with theoretical predictions about the grand-picture of how galaxies build up their stellar mass during the early phases of their growth.
-While the concordance cosmological scenario postulates a bottomup, hierarchical assembly of structures, the existence of massive, passively evolving galaxies in the early Universe is now vations, but the results are still not satisfactory, and finetuning of free parameters is often required (see e.g. Silk & Mamon 2012; Vogelsberger et al. 2014; Schaye et al. 2015; ?).
+Observational data are at variance with theoretical predictions about the grand picture of how galaxies build up their stellar mass during the early phases of their growth.
+While the concordance cosmological scenario postulates a bottom-up, hierarchical assembly of structures, the existence of massive, passively evolving galaxies in the early Universe is now a well-established evidence (e.g. Labbé et al. 2005; Mobasher et al. 2005; Rodighiero et al. 2007; Wiklind et al. 2008; Fontana et al. 2009; Marchesini et al. 2010; Muzzin et al. 2013; Stefanon et al. 2013; Nayyeri et al. 2014; Straatman et al. 2014; Grazian et al. 2015).
+Theoretical and numerical models struggle to find a way to reconcile with the observations, but the results are still not satisfactory, and fine-tuning of free parameters is often required (see e.g. Silk & Mamon 2012; Vogelsberger et al. 2014; Schaye et al. 2015; Feldmann et al. 2017).
 Dedicated hydro-dynamical simulations have shown that the star formation history (SFH) of galaxies largely depends on the mass of the proto-galactic halo and, secondary, on its environment, so that large overdense regions in the early Universe can generate massive galaxies with a very short and intense burst of star formation activity, followed by quiescence ever since (e.g. Merlin et al. 2012); however, it is not clear to what extent the abundance of such objects challenges large-scale theoretical predictions, and whether the extremely short formation time-scales of observed passive galaxies are compatible with the ones obtained in simulations.